 James Esdaile’s apprenticeship indentures meant that he could not “contract matrimony” within his seven-year term: on 24th August 1738, twelve months after receiving his Freedom, he married for the first time at St Mary Islington, his bride being Elizabeth Pate, the 22 year old eldest daughter of William Pate of St Margaret, Westminster.
 His marriage licence application described him as aged 24, of St Luke’s (Old Street), and his bride was two years younger.
 Interestingly he was described as a girdler, not a cooper, the trade in which he had just qualified, so it’s likely that he was already in business with his father.

-James Esdaile was certainly in business with his father by 1748 as in April that year the business was described as Peter Esdaile & Son in a contract with the Admiralty to supply 1000 sets of leather accoutrements for the Marines to specified quality standards in just 10 days; another Admiralty contract in 1755 was for slings and belts.
+James Esdaile was certainly in partnership with his father by 1748 as in April that year the business was described as Peter Esdaile & Son in a contract with the Admiralty to supply 1,000 sets of leather accoutrements for the Marines to specified quality standards in just 10 days; another Admiralty contract in 1755 was for slings and belts.

 Throughout this time the growing Esdaile family continued to live in Bunhill Row but in 1757 and the following year their fortunes were to change.
-On the death of Sarah Mayor in July 1757, Mary Esdaile inherited New Place and other estates, and less than a year later James’ father Peter Esdaile died, with his son his principal beneficiary of his substantial estate, which also included bequests totalling £8,000.
+On Sarah Mayor’s death in July 1757, Mary Esdaile inherited New Place and other estates, and less than a year later James’ father Peter Esdaile died, with his son his principal beneficiary of his substantial estate, which also included bequests totalling £8,000.

-The Esdailes had now entered another stage of their life as in 1760 James’ eldest daughter Ann was married at Upminster to John Hopkins of Brittons, in Hornchurch and in 1765 Louisa Esdaile, just 20, married Benjamin Hammett, a London merchant.
+From 1760 onwards the Esdailes entered another stage of their life as that year James’ eldest daughter Ann, 20 was married at Upminster to the elderly widower John Hopkins (d.1772) of Bretons, in Hornchurch and in 1765 Louisa Esdaile, also just 20, married Benjamin Hammett, a London merchant.
 In 1781 Hammett (later knighted) joined with his father-in-law Sir James Esdaile and brother-in-law William Esdaile (James’ son) to found Esdailes, Hammett & Esdaile Bank in Birchin Lane, moving to Lombard Street the following year.

-Sir James Esdaile also became the owner of a share of a major plantation in Jamaica from around 1787.
+Sir James also became the owner of a share of the major Rose Hall Plantation in Jamaica from around 1787.
 His other interests included serving as Colonel of the Green Regiment of the London Militia from 1763 to 1789 and in his obituary he was said to be a great collector of prints, which were then at the height of their popularity.